Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: System Model and Problem Formulation

 \subsection{Parallel Computation Model}

 Without loss of generality, we assume each user $k$ has a computationally intensive task with ${{{\cal T}}_{k}}\left( t \right)$ bits at the beginning of every discrete time step $t = 1,2,...$, whose duration is set to a coherence period, i.e., $\Delta t={{\tau }_{c}}$.
 The task sizes in different time steps are independent and uniformly distributed over $\left[ {{{\cal T}}_{\min }},{{{\cal T}}_{\max }} \right]$, for every user $k\in {{\cal K}}$.
-Let $t_{k}^{d}$ denote the maximum tolerable delay of user $k$ to complete execution of the time-sensitive application.
-Furthermore, we assume the tasks are independent and fine grained, i.e., can be broken into arbitrary portions so that they can be computed at the user device and the edge server in parallel.
-At time step $t$, considering the delay constraint and energy consumption, the $k$-th user processes ${{\cal T}}_{k}^{local}\left( t \right)$ bits locally and offloads the remaining ${{\cal T}}_{k}^{offload}\left( t \right)$ bits to the edge server at the CPU.
+Let $t_{k}^{d}$ denote a strict deadline of the $k$-th user to complete execution of the time-sensitive application, e.g., tactile internet [6].
+Furthermore, we assume the tasks are independent and fine grained, i.e., can be broken into arbitrary portions so that they can be computed at the user device locally and the edge server in parallel, similar to [15] and [16].
+At time step $t$, considering the delay constraint and energy consumption, the $k$-th user processes ${{\cal T}}_{k}^{\rm{local}}\left( t \right)$ bits locally and offloads the remaining ${{\cal T}}_{k}^{\rm{offload}}\left( t \right)$ bits to the edge server at the CPU.
 In the sequel, we describe the models adopted for local computation and computation offloading.

-\subsubsection{Local computation}
+\subsubsection{Local Computation}